hr21don/Google-Keep-Clone/README.md

 ## Enter your Input into the fields provided below

-Type your Input into the 'Title' and 'Take a note' fields shown below.
+Type your Input into the 'Title' and 'Take a note' fields.

 <img width="687" alt="Capture" src="https://user-images.githubusercontent.com/91548582/143622426-6485aeaa-42fb-4e1f-b736-694ca92ae0a0.PNG">